fpiesik/pythagotron/README.md

 Pythagoras of Samos was a man with many hobbys.
-I know him for his experiments with strings and their musical properties.
+I know him primarily for his experiments with strings and their musical properties.
 Thats why I call this robotic string instrument “Pythagotron”.

 It features: